sduffy826/SparkiUsingClasses/readme.md

+## General
+- The work here was performed from various assignments with the arcbotics 'sparki' robot (and more assignments are coming).
+This is a fluid repository and I'm making changes very frequently (at least for the next 6 weeks).
+When I get closer to the finish line I'll make sure that the documentation/code is 'cleaner' and more accurate, but you should be able to get a feel for where I am and what I'm doing.
+Some of the info toward the beginning of this 'readme' may not be as interesting as the classes/methods; if you want, read the fist bullet under 'NOTES" and then jump down to the Code/Class Definition section.

+- Right now the documentation is geared toward showing the classes/methods developed.
+Most of the logic to satisfy the assignments are in the .ino (main) programs; they're not specifically documented here; that'll be coming

-## NOTE
+## NOTES

+- Here's a brief overview of includes you should be interested in.
+I encapsulated the classes to expose public methods for dealing with a given area... i.e. any code that wants to find out the distance an obstacle is using the ultrasosnic sensor will do that by calling methods within the ulltrasonicClass.
+The associated .cpp's have implementation of those methods.
+  - **sparkiClassCommon.h** has common definitions and global variable definitions; you should be able to control a lot of functionality by just tweaking the 'defines' listed here
+  - **determineWorldClass.h** code for managing the robots world, eventually will have map with all the attributes in it
+  - **lightsClass.h** code related to dealing with the light sensors, calibration, sampling, calculating changes etc..
+  - **localizationClass.h** code related to localization, has the robots pose and there are a lot of methods here to calculate positioning (more below).
+  - **movementsClass.h** code to manage robot movements (forward, backward, turning...), has logic for following walls, adjusting positioning, etc...
+  - **ultrasonicClass.h** code fo interfacing with the ultrasonic sensor
+- The '*.ino' code in each of the directories has code for testing functionality... since there can only be one .ino file I have conditions like #if XXXX #endif, or if (true == false) .. to control whether that block of code is executed when the .ino program is launched.
+Eventually I'll redesign that, but this is a work in progress so that's lower priority right now :)

 - I tried to make common code (include files) but couldn't get arduino ide to recognize the path to different directories.
 It appears the code has to be in the directory that wants to use it.
 What I did is have the code for an area in a .h & .cpp file in the directory for that function.
 I named the directory with a 'Test' suffix (i.e. directory localizationClassTest is the directory for the test program (.ino) and where it's localizationClass.h and localizationClass.cpp files are.
 To use that code in a different area (i.e. determineWorldTest) you copy the .h & .cpp files into the determineWorldTest directory.
 I created a **'syncClassFiles.sh'** script in git/root path, when you run it it copies the required files into the directories that need them.
 When you write a new area just update it to include the .h/.cpp files you want to use.
 MAKE SURE you keep it up to date, and only update the .h/.cpp file in the correct location.
 Also, you need to close/open the folder after you've run the shell script (the ide doesn't know if underlying file was updated).

 - Memory is a concern, you'll probably want to uncomment NO_LCD, NO_ACCEL and NO_MAG in the Sparki.h file.
-You should also set USE_LCD to false in sparkiCommon.h... if that's false then (most of) the code will output values to the serial port instead of the lcd screen; if it's true it'll try to write the debugging/log info to the lcd
+You should also set USE_LCD to false in sparkiClassCommon.h... if that's false then (most of) the code will output values to the serial port instead of the lcd screen; if it's true it'll try to write the debugging/log info to the lcd

-- Here's a brief overview of includes you should be interested in, look at the appropriate .cpp's if want to see implementation
-  - **sparkiClassCommon.h** has common definitions and global variable definitions; you should be able to control a lot of functionality by just tweaking the 'defines' listed here
-  - **determineWorldClass.h** code for managing the robots world
-  - **localizationClass.h** code related to localization (more below)
-  - **movementsClass.h** code to make the robot move (forward, backward, turning...)
-  - **ultrasonicClass.h** code fo interfacing with the ultrasonic sensor

 ## To Do's
 - Check the methods added to ultrasonic, determine world to track obstacles... done for mapping
 - Check legend abbreviations
-- Document the follow wall routines
-- Document the lights class
+- Review this along with code and put in extra documentation where needed
 - Create a 'wander world' or explore world routine
-- Cleanup/refine the routine to follow wall
 - Couldn't get light triangulation to work, try it with flashlights that can give a more pinpoint/direct light source
-- Test light logic, to find light may want to use shadow logic; see if light is affected by other sensors, magnetometer...
+- A light logic test, to find light may want to use shadow logic... i.e. if light is low then the ultrasonic sensor will cause a shadow on light sensors... maybe moving the sensor at different angles can help identify light source
 - Revisit using accelerometer to detect collisions... at first I couldn't get working but try again
-- Have a battery life state
-- Remember can use struct and define var as int : 3; to mean use three bits 0-7 values; have to clean up some code
+- Recheck data types (i.e us struct and define var as int : &lt;bitSpec&gt;;)

 ## Code for testing/calibration (most of this is in the ../sparki directory, and the sparki repo)
 - **movementTest**: This has code used to test movements; I used this to calculate how fast sparki is (2.78cm/sec); to do this you can use the moveForward function, it'll show the elapsed time to move that distance.
 I found that sparki was off; it actually moved further than requested.
 See the sparkiMovementAnalysis spreadsheet in the sparki_python repo for calculations I did.